-“At any point you can come up against a barrier,” explained Sila Managing Director Kelly Spivey.
+“At any point, you can come up against a barrier,” explained Sila Managing Director Kelly Spivey.
 “For example, if someone doesn’t know that their project is over budget then they won’t have the awareness of the need for change.
 Or maybe they have the awareness and desire to change but don’t have the knowledge to change.
 You need to have the knowledge about how to change to implement change.

 “You run the risk of having a great product go fallow if you don’t apply your soft skills in the user community.
 Change management is about applying the tools and philosophies that allow you to understand where your users’ heads are relative to the organizational change you desire.
 Who are the advocates?
 Where are the pockets of resistance?
 Why are they resisting?
 Do they have the awareness, desire, and knowledge to effect change?”

 In some cases, training may be required to reduce resistance.
-In others active leadership and supervision may be necessary.
+In other active leadership and supervision may be necessary.
 Regardless it is critical for leaders to understand individual inclination to adopt (or resist) the change, develop realistic approaches to address these concerns, and develop feedback loops to continually assess resistance.